 ***A more cynical historian may surmise that according to Theophanes the Confessor’s history, Sophronius died in 638 (p.
-96 of this source, or March 2, 639 according to Bathrellos) and the Ekthesis might have not even been officially promulgated until after his death.
+96 of this source, or March 2, 639 according to Bathrellos) this would mean that the Ekthesis was most likely in circulation before his death.
 In 640, Pope John IV, sensing that Heraclius was in the mood to make concessions as his empire crumbled, immediately and publicly rejected the Ekthesis.
 Heraclius buckled and would soon reject the Ekthesis before his death.
-If all the preceding is the case, it is possible that Stephen of Dora left when he saw that Rome had taken (or was about to take) a vocal stance against Sergius of Jerusalem (who did in fact sign the Ekthesis).
+If all the preceding is the case, it is possible that Stephen of Dora left when he saw that Rome had taken (or was about to take) a vocal stance against Sergius of Joppa (who did in fact sign the Ekthesis).
 This would mean, that Stephen was in some respects attempting to be a Patriarchal usurper (though not literally, he never assumed the title) and Roman support would have been the only support he could actually hang his hat on.

 ****The above source is citing The Acts of the Lateran Synod, Session 2, par 46, p.
 148. There Stephen states that “Sergius bishop of Joppa” usurped “the role of caretaker [locum tenens] of the see of Jerusalem after the withdrawal of the Persians, in virtue not of ecclesiastical procedure but secular power…he himself was far from being confirmed, he presumed to ordain others…their ordination was useless.”
 This indicates that Sergius was blessed to have a power grab by Constantinople before Sophronius’ election and after Sophronius’ death merely stepped back into the same role.

-And so, Stephen assumed the task of ordaining new Bishops in Palestine, as well as accepting into communion those loyal to the dyothelite cause.
-This, as the locum tenes, was something he was keen to do as this would have been consistent with someone who legitimately held the power of the Patriarchate.
-This task was particularly hard to accomplish particularly considering he spent considerable (if not all of his) time in Italy as he was allegedly charged by Sophronius (in Stephen’s words) to “desist from vigorous exhortation” of dyothelitism “until with apostolic wisdom they [the Roman synod] bring their judgement…and issue canonically a total refutation” of monotheletism in a council.
+Stephen assumed the task of ordaining new Bishops in Palestine, as well as accepting into communion those loyal to the dyothelite cause.
+This, as the locum tenens, was something he was keen to do as this would have been consistent with someone who legitimately held the power of the Patriarchate.
+This task was particularly hard to accomplish particularly considering he spent most of his time in Italy as he was allegedly charged by Sophronius (in Stephen’s words) to “desist from vigorous exhortation” of dyothelitism “until with apostolic wisdom they [the Roman synod] bring their judgement…and issue canonically a total refutation” of monotheletism in a council.
 (The Acts of the Lateran Synod of 649, Session 2, par 41, p.
 145; on p.
 146, in the same paragraph, it is indicated that Stephen had three times entreated the Roman synod while fleeing persecution.
 It is unclear if this means he went back and forth from Italy three times or if he spoke to three different Popes: John IV, Theodore I, and finally Martin I, only the last holding the canonical synod he asked for.
 In any event, Ibid., p.
 148 indicates that under Pope Theodore I “he by an apostolic letter appointed me his representative” and that he allegedly deposed some people other than “those who submitted a declaration of repentance” from monotheletism.
 This is something hard to do without a return trip to Palestine.)

 Therefore, it should come as no surprise that during the Lateran Council of 649, Stephen handed the job off to John of Philadelphia (present day Amman, Jordan).
-Traditionally, he made John the new locum tenes, at least according to the line of Bishops recognized by the West–though there is no indication that Stephen stepped down from being “the first man.”
+Traditionally, he made John the new locum tenens, at least according to the line of Bishops recognized by the West–though there is no indication that Stephen stepped down from being “the first man.”
 In fact, it appears that John was given this responsibility, in the words of Pope Martin, “through our beloved fellow bishop Stephen.”
 (Martin to John of Philadelphia in Allen, Conflict and Negotiation in the Early Church, p.
 213)

 Working with John were two other neighboring Bishops, Theodore of Esbas and Anthony of Bacatha.
-The would have been necessary to ordain new Bishops, as canon required three bishops to be part of the ordination.
+They would have been necessary to ordain new Bishops, as canon law required three bishops to be part of the ordination.
 According to Phil Booth:

 There is some indication that Stephen wrote to the contrary, but there is no tangible evidence of his work bearing fruits.

 It is unclear whether Bishops continued to be ordained in Sergius’ line.
 The letter of Martin to John of Philadelphia alleges that “Catholic” churches were suffering vacancies, with those who were there being self-elected or politically imposed, in contravention of the canons.
 To correct this, Stephen of Philadelphia was requested to have such bishops both sign a confession of dyothelite faith and submit to “elect[ion] according to the canons.”
 (Allen, Conflict and Negotiation in the Early Church, p.
 214) Eventually, a new Bishop of Jerusalem, Anastasisus II, appeared as part of the Quinisext Council of 692.
 Being that Anastasius was in Constantinople (as opposed to his legate, something that was common for the occupied Bishoprics of Alexandria, Antioch, and Jerusalem), this indicates he was in fact a titular Bishop.
-In other words, he was not elected or consecrated by the locals nor, probably, recognized by the Caliphate.
+In other words, he was not elected or consecrated by the local Jerusalem synod nor, probably, recognized by the Caliphate.

 Vacant Bishoprics, as well as Bishoprics in exile for prolonged periods of time were (thanks to the Caliphate) likewise an issue for Alexandria and Antioch.
 This development, in effect, largely subjugated these Patriarchates, when they were once fiercely independent.
 Constantinople, with its Nicene exile, and Rome, with its Avignon Papacy, would prove not immune to this innovative historical development.
 Before this time, Bishops tended to be people who lived locally, were elected by locals, and were ordained by locals.
 In a real sense, the Bishopric would lose its distinctly local character and would in effect evolve to become a bureaucratic appointment of a centralized Church apparatus, both in the east and the west (and for different reasons).